-This valuation is based on the plan provisions in effect on January 1, 2020.
+This valuation is based on the plan provisions in effect on January 1, 2021.

-Since the date of the previous valuation, the Chief Executive Officer of the Financial Services Regulatory Authority of Ontario has given consent to the conversion and transfer of assets from the Torstar Plans and CPE Plans.
-Separate cost certificates have been prepared for each pension plan and filed with the Financial Services Regulatory Authority of Ontario.
+Since the date of the previous valuation, the Chief Executive Officer of the Financial Services Regulatory Authority of Ontario and the Manitoba Office of the Superintendent - Pension Commission, as applicable, gave consent to the conversion and transfer of assets and liabilities from the pension plans of 6 plan sponsors.
+Separate cost certificates have been prepared for each pension plan and filed with the Financial Services Regulatory Authority of Ontario and the Manitoba Office of the Superintendent - Pension Commission, as applicable.
 The Plan has been amended to reflect these changes.